jkulak/git-ninja/README.md

 [🔝 go to table of content](#toc)

-## merge [not ready]
+## merge

-* `(master) $ git merge feature` - applies all changes on top of master changes and creates a merge commit* (*depends on --no-ff)
+* `(master) $ git merge feature` - applies all changes from the `feature` branch on top of master branch (changes) and creates a merge commit (depends on --no-ff option, see [fast forward merge](#fast-forward-merge) for details)
 * `$ git merge --abort` - cancel the merge

+Remember!
+Always commit your changes before starting a merge.
+Aborting a merge will try to recover the state from before the merge - but 100% success is not guaranteed - your uncommitted changes might get lost!

+If you do not feel like committing your changes, stash them, using `git stash`.
+Read about it here: [stash](#stash)

 [🔝 go to table of content](#toc)

 ## pull [not ready]

 When you use pull, Git tries to automatically do your work for you.
 It is context sensitive, so Git will merge any pulled commits into the branch you are currently working in. pull automatically merges the commits without letting you review them first.
 If you don’t closely manage your branches, you may run into frequent conflicts.

 ## rebase [not ready]